 Suffering from a limb amputation is not an uncommon event.
 Limb amputations result from a multitude of causes related to trauma, medical illness, or surgery.
-In some, limb amputation is used as a preventative surgery such as controlling pain or preventing disease progress.
+In some, limb amputation is used as a preventative surgery such as controlling pain or preventing disease progression.
 The most common cause of limb amputation results from poor circulation in the affected limb.
 This is called peripheral arterial disease.
 Peripheral artery disease is where there is a lack of oxygen in the bloodstream, thereby affecting adequate blood flow.
 As a result of inadequate blood flow, tissue begins to die in the limb which then causes an infection in the limb.
-Some of the most common signs and symptoms of infection in a limb include intense pain, sores, or wounds which heal very slowly, gangrene, skin changes, lack of a pulse, and infection which does not respond to antibiotics.
-If you have some of these signs or symptoms, your doctor will then determine the necessity of an amputation.
+Some of the most common signs and symptoms of infection in a limb include intense pain, sores, or wounds that heal very slowly, gangrene, skin changes, lack of a pulse, and infection which does not respond to antibiotics.
+If you have some of these signs or symptoms, your doctor will then determine the necessity of amputation.
 If limb removal is determined to be the safest course of action, surgery will be scheduled.

 Surgical Limb Amputation Recovery

 After surgery, it takes approximately two months to heal.
 Depending upon which limb is removed, you may receive a prosthetic or artificial limb.
 This would require several visits with a prosthetic doctor, along with multiple physical therapy visits so as to learn how to use the artificial limb.
 A prosthetist is an expert who fits, builds, and adjusts artificial limbs.
 In addition to physical therapy, an amputee likely will struggle with the procedure emotionally and may require mental health therapy.
 So, while the individual may require two months after surgery for physical rehabilitation, the mental health recovery side may take much longer.